Kamilcuk/kai.nvim/README.md

 kai_chat_use string The current conversation chat to use. kai_chat_max_tokens integer The maximum number of tokens to send to chat/completions API.
-There is a limit in the API. kai_chat_temperature number The temperature option when talking to chat/completions API. kai_completions_max_tokens integer The maximum number of tokens to send to completions API. kai_context_after integer The default number of lines to send to completions API after cursor. kai_context_before integer The default number of lines to send to completione API before cursor. kai_indicator_text string The indication to show on the indication panel when working.
+There is a limit in the API. kai_chat_temperature number The temperature option when talking to chat/completions API. kai_chat_model string The default chat model to use kai_completions_max_tokens integer The maximum number of tokens to send to completions API. kai_completions_model string The completions model to use kai_edit_model string The edits API model to use kai_context_after integer The default number of lines to send to completions API after cursor. kai_context_before integer The default number of lines to send to completione API before cursor. kai_indicator_text string The indication to show on the indication panel when working.